Computer Vision in Healthcare: Transformation is Here

 Computer Vision in healthcare

-“The global computer vision in healthcare reached an impressive $11.22 billion in 2021, and it’s set for a continuous ascent.
+“The global computer vision in healthcare market reached an impressive $11.22 billion in 2021, and it’s set for a continuous ascent.
 Experts anticipate a steady 7% annual growth from 2022 to 2030, underlining its substantial expansion and indispensable role in diverse sectors worldwide.”- Forbes

 Computer Vision in Healthcare: An Overview